You are here

 In 2015, ACP started the Patients Before Paperwork initiative focused on identifying and prioritizing the top concerns from ACP members related to administrative tasks; educating ACP members about administrative burden issues; advocating to improve the practice environment; and implementing tactics to address major concerns.
 As part of this ongoing initiative, ACP developed significant policy recommendations to reduce administrative burden.
 In Spring of 2017, ACP published a position paper titled, “Putting Patients First by Reducing Administrative Tasks in Health Care,” outlining a cohesive framework for identifying and evaluating administrative tasks as well as detailed policy recommendations to reduce excessive administrative tasks across the health care system.
 Further policy development includes a position paper published in the Fall of 2017 titled, “Promoting Transparency and Alignment in Medicare Advantage,” which calls for transparency within the MA program and alignment of the various Medicare programs to ultimately reduce administrative burden and put high-quality patient care first.

-ACP has also urged Congress, in conjunction with federal agencies and other stakeholders, to work together to reduce excessive administrative tasks that negatively impact physicians and their patients.
+ACP continues to urge Congress, in conjunction with federal agencies and other stakeholders, to work together to reduce excessive administrative tasks that negatively impact physicians and their patients.
 ACP’s recommendations include:

-Please provide ACP with information regarding the administrative burdens you face on a regular basis via a new online data collection tool.
+Please provide ACP National with information regarding the administrative burdens you face on a regular basis via a new online data collection tool.
 This tool allows you to enter either an administrative task or a best practice (i.e., approach to dealing with an administrative task—this could be one you are using already or a new idea).
 The data collected within the tool is used to support ACP’s ongoing advocacy efforts and provide real-world examples and insights into the downstream effects of burdensome administrative tasks on physicians and patients.

 For more information and resources for reducing administrative burden please visit our Patients Before Paperwork page.